 - Relief: Local & International

-The Muslim community has always responded to the needs of not only local projects but very positively to the cries of calamity and grief-stricken Muslims internationally.
+The Muslim community has always responded positively to the needs of local relief efforts and as well as to the cries of calamity and grief-stricken communities internationally.
 Our offices, as and when needed, co-ordinate relief efforts in order to assist Muslim brethren.

-The JU (Lenasia Branch) operates a centre housing a ghusl facility for the deceased.
-The centre is open everyday and d manned for 24 hours.
+The Jamiatul Ulama South Africa (Lenasia Branch) operates a centre which houses a ghusl facility for the deceased.
+The centre is open everyday and manned for 24 hours.
 All related services (such as legal documentation; mortuaries and kafan) are provided.
-The physical address of the burial centre is 33 Cuckoo Avenue, Lenasia Ext.
-1, Tel: (011) 854 6160.
+The physical address of the burial centre is 33 Cuckoo Avenue, Ext.
+1, Lenasia, Telephone: (011) 854 6160.